nhlm/acasha/README.md

 ### description

-Acasha is a all-in-one UI management library inspired by jQuery without any dependencies.
-Acasha provides a context-agnostic DOM manipulation served under the `$`-function and a component registry served under the `acasha`-namespace.
+Acasha is a all-in-one UI management library including jQuery without any dependencies.
+Acasha provides a context-agnostic DOM manipulation using served under the `$`-function and a component registry served under the `acasha`-namespace.

 ### building